AFP Las Vegas Chapter Mentor Program

 WHAT IS MENTORING?

 A mentor is an individual, usually older, always more experienced, who helps and guides another individual's development.
-S/he
+S/he may:

-- Serves as a role model
+- Serve as a role model

-- Provides support, encouragement, and positive perspectives on their non profit focus.
+- Provide support, encouragement, and positive perspectives on their non profit focus.

 - Additional or ongoing training needs must be met in some other way.